deabreu/scala-job-challenge/README.md

 - The protocol is text, according to:
     - <em>&lt;query length&gt;</em>`:`<em>&lt;query&gt;</em>
     - The *query length* mustn’t consider the `:` separator.
-- You **must not** use any framework, *sine qua non* condition.
+- You **must not** use any non-builtin framework, *sine qua non* condition.
   No Spring, no Akka, no PlayFramework.
 - Unit tests are strictly required.
 - The response must respect the same request protocol.
 - The response payload must be a movie title list separated by LF (`\n`).